 Botox remains one of the most popular cosmetic procedures short of plastic surgery, but it isn’t a permanent treatment.
-It can last for quite some time (around 6 to 18 months), but that’s largely dependent on the injection area.
-Because our bodies constantly heal and adapt to any changes, cosmetic treatments like Botox or dermal fillers will eventually wear off.
+It can last for quite some time (around 3 to 4 months), but that’s largely dependent on the injection area.
+Because our bodies constantly heal and adapt to any changes, cosmetic treatments like Botox will eventually wear off.

 But what happens when Botox wears off?
 Your body’s natural regenerative properties will take over, causing wrinkles and lines to appear again after some time.
 However, there are ways you can make your results stick around even after you’ve stopped taking Botox.

 Botox is used to treat facial wrinkles, giving you tighter, more beautiful, and younger-looking skin.
 They can also treat conditions like hyperhidrosis (excessive sweating), lazy eyes, or neck spasms.
 Some Botox injections can even help manage chronic migraines, alongside regular maintenance drugs.

 However, the effects of Botox are not permanent.
 Because it works by “freezing” your muscles in place, your body will develop and adapt to the compounds.
 The compound itself (made primarily out of botulinum toxin) will also fade with time.
 In some rare cases, patients will sometimes develop a strong immune response to botulinum toxin, which reduces or prevents Botox from working entirely.

 Botox requires regular re-application for patients to benefit from its effects, but it doesn’t immediately cause a regression once it wears off.
 If a patient misses their next scheduled Botox injection, wrinkles will not form immediately, though they will with enough time as the body re-acclimatizes.